KennyMcGeoch/LeetCodeExercises/README.md

 1869.
 Longer Contiguous Segments of Ones than Zeros (Easy) 1871.
 Jump Game VII (Medium)
 1873.
 Calculate Special Bonus (Easy)
-1965.
+1926.
+Nearest Exit from Entrance in Maze (Medium) 1965.
 Employees With Missing Information (Easy)
 2007.
 Find Original Array From Doubled Array (Medium) 2095.
 Delete the Middle Node of a Linked List (Medium)